mdn/content/files/en-us/web/api/window/postmessage/index.md

 **If you do not expect to receive messages from other sites, _do not_ add any event listeners for `message` events.**
 This is a completely foolproof way to avoid security problems.

 If you do expect to receive messages from other sites, **always verify the sender's identity** using the `origin` and possibly `source` properties.
-Any window (including, for example, `http://evil.example.com`) can send a message to any other window, and you have no guarantees that an unknown sender will not send malicious messages.
+Any window (including, for example, http://evil.example.com) can send a message to any other contentWindow within the iframe hierarchy from top to every iframe below of the current document.
 Having verified identity, however, you still should **always verify the syntax of the received message**.
 Otherwise, a security hole in the site you trusted to send only trusted messages could then open a cross-site scripting hole in your site.

 **Always specify an exact target origin, not `*`, when you use `postMessage` to send data to other windows.** A malicious site can change the location of the window without your knowledge, and therefore it can intercept the data sent using `postMessage`.